 I used to think growing green beans was a cinch, until the Mexican beetle arrived.
 After three miserable consecutive years, it looks like we have the solution; free range hens.
 They clean up the cutworms too, turning them into delicious golden yolked eggs.
 One has to keep one up with what's potting in the spring garden.

 The first bush beans are just up; tomorrow I'll take a photo.
 I have four rows, each three metres long; they will be ready to harvest in two months.

 The pole beans are just up too; but they take three months to maturity.
 The advantage is a much greater yield and you don't have to break your back picking them.

-The lima beans are up too and looking great; they have a long growing season and are a bit finicky to pod, but sufferin' succotash makes it worth the effort; I just love limas; the green ones, not the pink speckled; they are very starchy.
+The lima beans are up too and looking great; they have a long growing season and are a bit finicky to pod, but sufferin' succotash makes it worth the effort; I just love limas; the green ones, not the pink speckled; those are very starchy.